marclandy/enterprise-infra/architecture practice/consulting/network_infrastructure_edge_of_enablement.md

 ## Conclusion

-The role of Network & Infrastructure Architecture is evolving, but it remains essential.
+The role of Network Architecture is evolving, but it remains essential.
 I **enable business outcomes**, **reduce architectural risk**, and **ensure every digital initiative has a reliable foundation**—all while bridging the edge, the core, and the cloud.

 ---